MikolajSzafraniecUPDS/commits-analyzer/README.md

 And that's all!
 All we need to do is run a few commands, described in the next subsection.

+WARNING - it is highly recommended to change default postgres password before starting the whole process.
+It needs to be replaced in the config file (*POSTGRES_PASSWORD* variable) and in the */docker/env_variables/global.env* file (*POSTGRES_PASSWORD* variable as well).

 ### Running the pipeline
 Before you will run the pipeline please open a terminal and go to the *commit-analyzer* root directory.
 It is recommended to set up a virtualenv at this step - you can take a look at this